NoriSte/ui-testing-best-practices/sections/generic-best-practices/use-your-testing-tool-as-your-primary-development-tool.md

   a lot of time**
 - you don't have to write the test after you coded the form (again, TDD developers already avoid it) that, only at the first approaches, could seem an annoying task
-- you completely **avoid putting some temporary state into your source code** (input field default values, fake XHR responses)
+- you completely **avoid putting some temporary states into your source code** (input field default values, fake XHR responses)
 - you test your app directly with a real network response (remember that your app does not know that the network request is stubbed by the testing tool)